VladBlnO0/RailData/README.md

 ## About The Project

-Simple program that works with database through interface written in Java
+Simple program that works with database through GUI written in JavaForms

 ### Built With